 2. Clean up your school stuff

-When is the last time you went through your backpack?
-Since the semester is over, you won’t be needing a lot of material for a while, especially if you’re switching to new classes next semester.
+When was the last time you went through your backpack?
+Since the semester is over, you won’t need a lot of material for a while, especially if you’re switching to new classes next semester.
 Winter break is the perfect time to go through your backpack, folders, and notebooks to remove what you don’t need and reorganize what you do.
 Who knows, you may even find the $10 you lost weeks ago!

 3. Plan ahead and get ahead